 international travel/scholarship including visas, etc.

-35% Maintains integrity of the organizational departments through management, supervision and oversight of staff, including hiring, assigning duties and managing workflow, and reviewing work.
+35% Maintains integrity of an organizational department through management, supervision and oversight of staff, including hiring, assigning duties and managing workflow, and reviewing work.
 Trains and directs staff, conducts performance evaluations and takes disciplinary actions.

-10% Performs strategic planning for all aspects of the departments.
-Formulates policies and guidelines to carry out the departments' mission for faculty and students.
+10% Performs strategic planning for all aspects of department.
+Formulates policies and guidelines to carry out the department's mission for faculty and students.
 Develops, modifies and executes campus policies which affect immediate operations.

 10% Interacts with higher-level management on controversial situations, customer negotiations, or influencing and persuading other departmental, college or campus personnel.
 Interacts with higher-level management on matters concerning several functional areas, and/or customers.

 As a member of CEDs Executive Team of Deans, Chairs and Managers, manages, evaluates, and makes recommendations for college-wide planning in the areas of financial management, development activities, academic programs, academic and staff personnel, facilities, and information and classroom technology.